kumarshrimali/HabitTracker/README.md

 # HabitTracker
 Habit Tracker App with python for IU onboarding course.
 The program provided is a Habit Tracker App that allows users to track and manage their habits.
+1.created with python39
+2.database with sqlite3

 Here is an explanation of its working:

     The program begins by defining a class called Habits which serves as the main component of the app.
 It contains various methods for creating, editing, deleting, and analyzing habits.